Danielku15/SlickGrid-wiki/Home.md

 things have been pretty quiet on the admin side of things at the mleibman/SlickGrid repo.

 This aims to be a viable alternative master repo while MLeibman is busy.
-It builds on the current state of the mleibman/SlickGrid master branch, keeping libraries up to date and applying small, safe patches and enhancements.
+It builds on the current state of the mleibman/SlickGrid master branch, keeping libraries up to date and applying small, safe core patches and enhancements _without_ turning into a personalised build.

 These patches will head off some of the problems experienced by new adopters in the last year or so.